jlburky/linux-config/README.md

 ```

 ## Directories
-* `home` - place files in here that can be directly linked to the user's home directory.
+* `home` - files to be directly linked to the user's home directory.
+* `scripts` - scripts to automate the environment.

 ## Files
 * `home/.bashrc` - my bash configurations.